Differentials

 family history of blood disorders, especially requiring repeated transfusions; Mediterranean, Middle Eastern, or Southeast Asian descent; variable severity ranging from asymptomatic to severe transfusion-dependent symptoms

-splenomegaly, jaundice, abdominal distension, icterus; skeletal abnormalities, large head, chipmunk facies, and misaligned teeth seen in beta-thalassaemia intermedia and major
+splenomegaly, jaundice, abdominal distension, skeletal abnormalities, large head, chipmunk facies, and misaligned teeth seen in beta-thalassaemia intermedia and major

 - FBC with peripheral smear:

-- Hb electrophoresis:
+More - Hb analysis:

 elevated HbF; other Hb patterns consistent with respective thalassaemias